 - Integration therapy: sessions with a clinical therapist.

-Given the deep illnesses in individuals, society, and the environment, one-to-three weeks of intensive programming cannot bring someone to anything like optimal health.
-Instead it gives them a huge boost on their personal healing journey, while providing a container in which they can continue that journey.
+Given the deep illnesses in individuals, society, and the environment, one-to-three weeks of intensive program-participation cannot bring someone to anything like optimal health.
+However it does give them a huge boost on their personal healing journey, while providing a container in which they can continue that journey.
 If they decide to move in to the village, they will be able to benefit from the full advantages of that container and have all the tools they need to work toward a truly healthy and thriving state.

 Membership